aspose-words/Aspose.Words-API-References-Tutorials/content/turkish/java/document-manipulation/adding-content-using-documentbuilder/_index.md

 Document doc = new Document();
 DocumentBuilder builder = new DocumentBuilder(doc);

-// Basit bir metin paragrafı ekleme builder.write("This is a simple text paragraph.");
+// Basit bir metin paragrafı ekle builder.write("This is a simple text paragraph.");

 // Belgeyi kaydet